ezclap-tv/mu-lang/tour.md

-you never know when the runtime will suspend your module due to I/O, but you also don't have to *care* about when the runtime will suspend your module! it's easier to reason about, as all code simply looks fully synchronous. but there are scenarios in which you explicitly don't want to suspend execution until some I/O finishes, or you want to perform more than one instance of I/O at the same time. for these use cases, you can use the `spawn` keyword.
+you never know when the runtime will suspend your module due to I/O, but you also don't have to *care* about when the runtime will suspend your code! it's easier to reason about, as all code simply looks fully synchronous. but there are scenarios in which you explicitly don't want to suspend execution until some I/O finishes, or you want to perform more than one instance of I/O at the same time. for these use cases, you can use the `spawn` keyword.
 */

-// first.hr
 print("first a")
 spawn perform_io("first")
 print("first b")

-// second.hr
 print("second a")
 spawn perform_io("second")
 print("second b")

 /*
-running both modules will produce the following logs:
+executing the above code will print:

 first a
 first b